 - Pearl Sheen – A subtle shimmer midway between eggshell and semi-gloss offering a lustrous finishing touch.

 - Semi-Gloss – This lustrous, durable finish is perfect for areas that get cleaned frequently.

 - Gloss/High Gloss – This lustrous, durable finish is great for windows, doors, and trim or any area that you would like to highlight.

 Which Sheen is best for you?

 Wow, that is overwhelming.
-Seven different sheens, how do I choose which is best for my home?
+Seven different sheens, how do I choose which is best for my home’s interior and cabinets?
 Well, this will depend on a few factors.

 - The better paint you use, the less sheen you need for superior washability.
-Whenever I am quoting a project, I ask the client how important it is for the walls to be washable.
+Whenever I am quoting an interior painting project, I ask the client how important it is for the walls to be washable.
 Most people tell me that is the most important thing to them.
-Once we get to the Sheen discussion, I will then tell them that when using a Premium product like Emerald from Sherwin Williams you can achieve an excellent wash rating without have to have “shiny” walls.
+Once we get to the sheen discussion, I will then tell them that when using a premium product, like Emerald from Sherwin Williams, you can achieve an excellent wash rating without the need to have “shiny” walls.

-- For Wood trim, it is really up to personal preference.
+- For wood trim, it is really up to personal preference.
 I love high gloss trim, but not everyone likes the “wet” look.
-I just think that it is super elegant when you see a nice Matte finish wall sitting next to a beautiful High Gloss trim.
+I just think that it is super elegant when you see a nice matte finish wall sitting next to a beautiful high gloss trim.
 However, there are drawbacks to using such a high sheen.
-If your Wood trim is damaged or you would rather not see every single imperfection, High Gloss is probably not for you.
-90% of the time, we use Semi-Gloss on Wood finished because it is the most flexible.
+If your wood trim is damaged or you would rather not see every single imperfection, high gloss is probably not for you.
+90% of the time, we use semi-gloss on wood finishes because it is the most flexible.